hyperledger/fabric/docs/source/readwrite.rst

 yield the same results that were observed by the transaction at the time of simulation.
 This check ensures that if a transaction observes phantom items during commit, the transaction should be marked as invalid.
-Note that the this phantom protection is limited to range queries (i.e., ``GetStateByRange`` function in the chaincode) and not yet implemented for other queries (i.e., ``GetQueryResult`` function in the chaincode).
+Note that this phantom protection is limited to range queries (i.e., ``GetStateByRange`` function in the chaincode) and not yet implemented for other queries (i.e., ``GetQueryResult`` function in the chaincode).
 Other queries are at risk of phantoms, and should therefore only be used